Injectivity theorem for pseudo-effective line bundles and its applications: Introduction

-\begin{ack} The authors would like to thank Professor Toshiyuki Sugawa for giving them the reference on Example \ref{f-ex3.12} and Professor Taro Fujisawa for his warm encouragement.
-Further they are deeply grateful to Professor S\'ebastien Boucksom for kindly suggesting Problem \ref{f-prob1.11}.
-The first author thanks Takahiro Shibata for discussions.
-He was partially supported by Grant-in-Aid for Young Scientists (A) 24684002 and Grant-in-Aid for Scientific Research (B) 16H03925 from JSPS.
-The second author was partially supported by Grant-in-Aid for Young Scientists (B) 25800051, Young Scientists (A) 17H04821 from JSPS, and the JSPS Program for Advancing Strategic International Networks to Accelerate the Circulation of Talented Researchers. \end{ack}
+\begin{ack} The authors would like to thank Professor Toshiyuki Sugawa for giving them the reference on Example \ref{x-ex3.10} and Professor Taro Fujisawa for his warm encouragement.
+Furthermore, they are deeply grateful to Professor S\'ebastien Boucksom for kindly suggesting Problem \ref{f-prob1.11}.
+The first author thanks Takahiro Shibata for discussion.
+He was partially supported by Grant-in-Aid for Young Scientists (A) 24684002 from JSPS and by JSPS KAKENHI Grant Numbers JP16H03925, JP16H06337, JP19H01787, JP20H00111, JP21H00974.
+The second author was partially supported by Grand-in-Aid for Young Scientists (A) $\sharp$17H04821, Grand-in-Aid for Scientific Research (B) $\sharp$ 21H00976, and Fostering Joint International Research (A) $\sharp$ 19KK0342 from JSPS. \end{ack}